Back to home

 6. Add type and export

 AI generates visual base; final poster usually needs human type for legibility and legal copy.
+Aim for 4.5:1 contrast ratio between text and background (WCAG AA) when placing type over generated areas.

 Prompt Starters by Style